eferri65/Getting-and-Cleaning-Data/README.md

 To run the R script:

 <!-- -->
-    1. step 1: look at the script; it has `comments` for each step required by the assignment
+    1. step 1: look at the script; it has `comments` for each step required by the assignment.
+Summary:

     * does not use the Inertial Signal data
     * gets the activity and features data common for the test and train data
     * gets the test data